Firewee/SteelSeries-Spotify-Linker/CONFIGURE_SPOTIFY_API.md

 1. Log in to the [Spotify Developer Dashboard](https://developer.spotify.com/documentation/web-api).
 2. Once logged in, navigate to your profile and select `Dashboard`.
 3. On the `Dashboard` click on "Create app".
 4. Fill in all the required fields, as illustrated below.
-The configuration details are generally straightforward, with the exception of the "Redirect URI," which should point to localhost.
+The configuration details are generally straightforward, with the exception of the "Redirect URI," which should point to 127.0.0.1 (localhost).

 ![spotify_create_app](https://github.com/ImFireGod/SteelSeries-Spotify-Linker/assets/49344172/baea1ae9-6144-4862-a5e2-a10cef855c9d)